 Over 1,000,000 gallons of NAPL (or "oil") removed from the groundwater and transported off-site for disposal.

 Rest of River

 - Completion of an extensive site investigation, modeling and evaluation of cleanup options.
-EPA is currently discussing cleanup options with GE, State agencies and the public and intends to announce a proposed remedy in early 2013.
+EPA is currently discussing cleanup options with GE, State agencies and the public and intends to announce a proposed remedy in 2014.

 How much longer will the total cleanup take?

-The three remaining cleanup actions outside the river (Silver Lake, Unkamet Brook and the residential properties downstream of the confluence) are expected to be completed by 2015.
+The two remaining cleanup actions outside the river (Unkamet Brook and the Floodplain Residential Properties Downstream of the Confluence) are expected to be completed by the end of 2016.